 The South Australian Museum holds one of the most important collections of Aboriginal material culture in the world.
 The legacy of these collections carries great potential, but also great responsibilities.
 The 30,000 individual items include irreplaceable artefacts, artworks and ceremonial materials of great significance to Aboriginal and Torres Strait Islander peoples.
 Significantly, the Museum is the custodian of two archive collections which have been inscribed onto the UNESCO Australian Memory of the World register.

-Providing Aboriginal and Torres Strait Islander people and communities with access to the collection provides an opportunity for those who are seeking to confirm identity as part of the stolen generation, for cultural and language revival or for use in Native Title claims.
-The Norman Barnett Tindale and Board for Anthropological Research collections contain photographs, anthropological and sociological data, manuscripts, maps, film, sound recordings and artworks that document approximately 5500 Aboriginal and Torres Strait Islander people and their relationship to the land.
+Providing Australian Aboriginal and Torres Strait Islander people and communities with access to the collection provides an opportunity for those who are seeking to confirm identity as part of the stolen generation, for cultural and language revival or for use in Native Title claims.
+The Norman Barnett Tindale and Board for Anthropological Research collections contain photographs, anthropological and sociological data, manuscripts, maps, film, sound recordings and artworks that document approximately 5,500 Australian Aboriginal and Torres Strait Islander people and their relationship to country.